-In order to really develop a market driven European satellite navigation system it is absolutely essential to integrate those users, manufacturers, and providers that will use 'Galileo' later now.
-A possible approach would be to establish a forum for the relevant community (satellite-navigation, -communication, -Earth observation) now, in order to identify future user requirements.
-Later such a forum will be transformed into an "Application & Verification Center" where this community is collocated at one place, in order to develop new products and services.
+In order to really develop a market-driven European satellite navigation system it is absolutely essential to integrate those users, manufacturers, and providers that will use "Galileo" later now.
+A possible approach would be to establish a forum for the relevant community (satellite navigation, satellite communication, satellite-Earth observation) now, in order to identify future user requirements.
+Later such a forum will be transformed into an "Application & Verification Center", where this community is collocated at one place, in order to develop new products and services.
 This center would then be the nucleus for the "generation of future" for Europe.